sait-wbdv/course-outlines/dsgn270/README.md

 - List some of the ways you can legally obtain content to use for free on a website.
 - Explain the potential legal issues around privacy laws and websites.

-### 4. Explain in basic terms how a website can be optimized to achieve high ranking results with search engines.

-- Explain what findability is and why it is important.
-- Describe the basics of how search engines determine the ranking of each page.
-- Explain how to improve search engine rankings.
-- Demonstrate different file optimization methods for website assets such as images

-### 5. Use the appropriate tools to create and modify basic vector shapes.
+### 4. Use the appropriate tools to create and modify basic vector shapes.

 - Identify the basic tools used to draw, transform and select shapes.
 - Use the tools effectively to create new shapes.